1. Introduction to GeNet¶

 Schedule: Number of services: 0 Number of routes: 0 Number of stops: 0

-.
+It is initiated empty with a Network.
 Right now, GeNet does not have nice methods to add and change Schedules.
-You can generate a Schedule
+You can generate a Schedule using different Schedule elements: Service, Route and Stop, or by reading GTFS data (Please refer to notebooks on reading data).

 from genet import Route, Service, Stop